Flooding of the Nile: Flooding cycle

-The first indications of the rise of the river could be seen at the first of the cataracts of the Nile (at Aswan) as early as the beginning of June, and a steady increase went on until the middle of July, when the increase of water became very great.
-The Nile continued to rise until the beginning of September, when the level remained stationary for a period of about three weeks, sometimes a little less.
+The first indications of the rise of the river in Akhet could be seen at the first of the cataracts of the Nile at Aswan as early as the beginning of June according to the modern calendar, and a steady increase went on until the middle of July when the rate of increase usually peaked.
+The Nile continued to rise until the beginning of September, when the level remained constant for a period of about three weeks, sometimes fewer.
 In October, it often rose again and reached its highest level.
-From this period, it began to subside and usually sank steadily until the month of June, when it reached its lowest level again.
-Flooding reached Aswan about a week earlier than Cairo, and Luxor five to six days earlier than Cairo.
+From peak level, it began to subside and usually sank steadily until June, when it reached its lowest level again.
+Flooding reached Aswan about a week earlier than modern Cairo, and Luxor five to six days earlier than Cairo.
 Typical heights of flood were 45 ft at Aswan, 38 ft at Luxor (and Thebes) and 25 ft at Cairo.

 Agriculture

 Basin irrigation

 Whilst the earliest Egyptians simply laboured those areas which were inundated by the floods, some 7000 years ago, they started to develop the basin irrigation method.
-Agricultural land was divided into large fields surrounded by dams and dykes and equipped with intake and exit canals.
+Agricultural land was divided into large fields surrounded by dams and levees and equipped with intake and exit canals.
 The basins were flooded and then closed for about 45 days to saturate the soil with moisture and allow the silt to deposit.
 Then the water was discharged to lower fields or back into the Nile.
 Immediately thereafter, sowing started, and harvesting followed some three or four months later.
 In the dry season thereafter, farming was not possible.
 Thus, all crops had to fit into this tight scheme of irrigation and timing.

-In case of a small flood, the upper basins could not be filled with water which would mean famine.
+In case of a small flood, the upper basins could not be filled with water which could mean food shortages or famine.
 If a flood was too large, it would damage villages, dykes and canals.

-The basin irrigation method did not exact too much of the soils, and their fertility was sustained by the annual silt deposit.
+The basin irrigation method did not over-extract nutrients from the soils, and the soils' fertility was sustained by the annual silt deposit.
 Salinisation did not occur, since, in summer, the groundwater level was well below the surface, and any salinity which might have accrued was washed away by the next flood.

 It is estimated that by this method, in ancient Egypt, some 2 million up to a maximum of 12 million inhabitants could be nourished.
-By the end of Late Antiquity, the methods and infrastructure slowly decayed, and the population diminished accordingly; by 1800, Egypt had a population of some 2.5 million inhabitants.
+By the end of Late Antiquity, the methods and infrastructure slowly decayed, and the population diminished accordingly; by 1800, Egypt had some 2.5 million inhabitants.